 College Application and College Essay Consultation Services for High School Seniors

-As a former Admissions Officer and current Cornell University Alumni Admissions Representative, I know that the content of your essay is just as important as is the presentation of your unique voice on other evaluative factors in your college application.
+As a former Admissions Officer and current Cornell University Alumni Admissions Representative, I know that the content of your college admissions essay is just as important as is the presentation of your unique voice on other evaluative factors in your college application.
 In some of the most selective of colleges, there are as many as seven qualified applicants for every available spot in the freshman class.
 What distinguishes you from your peers is the essay!

-During collaborative sessions, you’ll be guided to carefully consider the essay prompts and together we will brainstorm topics to best position you for success, highlighting your unique strengths and passions.
+During collaborative sessions, you’ll be guided to carefully consider the college essay prompts and together we will brainstorm topics to best position you for success, highlighting your unique strengths and passions.
 When complete, you’ll have a polished final draft that allows you to stand out and make an impression.